Menu

 • Are the rhythms, dynamics, and tempi accurate?

-• Where might my performance be rated according to the Standards For Carillon Performance?
+• Where might my performance be rated according to this carillon performance standards reference rubric?

 Depending on your answers, you may decide to record some pieces again.